 - Requirements Landscape: What types of artifacts will we manage?
 For instance, user stories, technical specs, and wireframes.

 - Attributes and Views: How detailed should each requirement be?
-What perspectives should we include?
+Which attribute defines that level of detail, and what perspectives should we include?

 - Prioritization Methods: Criteria like business value, complexity, or urgency.